BGA Rework Station, BGA Hot Air System, BGA Alignment, BGA, Protoyping, SMD, Hot Air Station

 Typically, the "unseen" harm done to PCB's by high temperatures can be even worse than the many problems listed above.
 Decades of countless testing has repeatedly shown that PCB's and their components can "pass" post-rework inspection and testing only to later fail at a higher than normal rate due to the degradation of the circuit and components experienced during high temperature "rework."

-Such "invisible" problems as the internal fracture of the substrate and/or the degradation of its electronic components result from the rapid and unequal expansion of dissimilar materials.
-Ominously, these problems may not reveal themselves visually or even be detectable in an initial circuit test, yet still latently lurk within the PCB assembly.
+Ominously, these problems may not be visible or even detectable in an initial circuit test, yet still latently lurk within the PCB assembly.
 Although the "rework" looked good -- like the old saying, "the operation was a success, but unfortunately, the patient died."

 Imagine the tremendous thermal stress which occurs when a PCB, which has been stable at an ambient or room temperature of 70°F (21°C), is suddenly subjected to a localized application of 700°F (371°C) of heat from either a soldering iron, desoldering tool, or a hot air jet.
 There is an immediate delta temperature change of 630°F (332°C) to the board and its components.
-No wonder the term "pop-corning" has recently entered our vocabulary.
-Pop-corning refers to the actual degradation to an IC or SMD when moisture within the device is rapidly heated during rework processes and a mini-explosion or rupture occurs.

 graph

-After all, the simple fact of the matter is most every single production process for solder reflow in printed circuit board assembly work already includes a preheating stage before reflow.
 Whether an assembler uses wave soldering, IR Vapor Phase, or convection reflow, each method is typically prefaced with a preheating or "soaking" of the board at temperatures generally between 212°F to 302°F (100°C to 150°C).

-The benefits from preheating are multiple and compounding.
-Additionally, preheating the board will allow a lower reflow temperature.
 In fact, this is the primary reason that wave soldering, IR/Vapor Phase, and convection reflow are all done at temperatures below 500° F (260°C).
-These low reflow temps can be achieved at the bench with preheating.

 1.2 THE BENEFITS OF PRE-HEATING ARE MULTIPLE AND COMPOUNDING